kavitakeenable/kavi2/README.md

 ***use of the Git commands - commit, clone, push, and pull***

 > ***git add*** to stage changes, ***commit*** them with git commit, and push them to the remote repository with git push.
-Has this process enabled you to integrate your Doxify documentation into a GitHub repository and manage it under centralised version control
+This process enabled you to integrate your Doxify documentation into a GitHub repository and manage it under centralised version control

-> - **Commit** : The git commit command is used to permanently store the changes made to code.
+> - **Commit**: The git commit command is used to permanently store the changes made to code.
 Whenever you make changes to your code that you want to keep, you create a "commit" that contains a brief description of the changes you made.
-This helps in keeping track of the project's history.
+This helps keep track of the project's history.

 > - **Push** : The git push command is used to upload the committed changes from your local computer to a remote Git repository.
 When you make changes to your code and commit them, you need to push those changes to your remote repository so that others can see and access them.